moversyani/Clocked/README.md

 MOT history data is provided by the Driver and Vehicle Standards Agency under the Open Government Licence v3.0.

-Clocked is released under the MIT Licence.
-See `LICENSE`.

 ## Disclaimer